 Your bill details will remain the same, there's no need to set up a new Direct Debit and there'll be no charge for your new connection, unless BT needs to install a new phone line in which case a fee of £130 may apply.
 It's also important to note that by sticking with your current plan, you won't be entering into a new minimum term contract when you move, you'll simply carry on where you left off.

 It's highly unlikely that BT won't be available at your new place since the Openreach network it uses covers the vast majority of UK postcodes.
 In the unlikely event that BT broadband isn't available at your new address, BT will waive any cancellation fees that may apply as they cannot provide the service you signed up to.

 Upgrading your BT broadband deal

 You may feel that as you're moving home, it's also the perfect time to upgrade your BT broadband package.
-There are plenty of upgrade options available including BT Halo, which offers speeds of least 125Mbps, a 4G Mini Hub that connects you to mobile data should your wifi drop out and a guarantee that your monthly price won't go up at the end of your contract.
-You may also want to add BT TV to your broadband deal, take advantage of all the European football on BT Sport or simply upgrade from ADSL to fibre.
+There are plenty of upgrade options available including BT Halo 3+, which offers speeds of 100Mbps where available, a 4G Mini Hub that connects you to mobile data should your wifi drop out and a guarantee that your monthly price won't go up at the end of your contract.
+You may also want to add BT TV to your broadband deal, take advantage of all the European football on BT Sport or simply upgrade from standard broadband to fibre.